AudunTA/RainyDays/README.md

 # Description
 Rainy days were my first website during my Frond-end course.
-This project is only built with HTML and CSS
+This project is only built with HTML and CSS.
+The idea behind this project were to build a web-application for a fictional raincoat store.

 ## Built with